Tyler Stephenson Player Props: Reds vs. Braves

-The Cincinnati Reds and Tyler Stephenson, who went 0-for-5 last time out, battle Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+After going 0-for-3 with an RBI in his most recent game, Tyler Stephenson and the Cincinnati Reds face the Atlanta Braves (who will start Spencer Strider) at 7:20 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-5) against the Braves.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Braves.

 Tyler Stephenson Game Info & Props vs. the Braves